Starting A Blog Part 2: Creating Your Blog Name & Brand

 • Don't choose too many.
 I chose three fonts that are used primarily in my blog graphics.
 One font is for my headlines, one for subheads, and the third for additional/body copy

-Design Your Own Blog does a great job of breaking down the different types of fonts and how they can be paired together in the post Beginners Guide to Fonts For Your Blog: How to Choose Font Combinations.
+Design Your Own Blog does a great job of breaking down the different types of fonts and how they can be paired together in Beginners Guide to Fonts For Your Blog: How to Choose Font Combinations.

 Tips for starting a blog: How to brand your blog | arelaxedgal.com